ignacionr/cpp-intro/README.md

 - **Flexibility**: Modern C++ offers versatile tools for various programming paradigms.

 ### Range-Based Loops, `std::array`, `std::make_shared`, `std::make_unique`, and Ownership Semantics in C++

-Here's an overview that could be added to Lesson 7:

 - **Range-Based Loops**: Modern C++ introduced range-based `for` loops, which simplify iterating over containers like arrays and vectors.